AnisHaRoune/flou/plateforme/platform_driver/readme.md

 Voici le résultat de la command "h" (help) du pilote :

 Montage specifications:
+There is 6400 microsteps by turn.
 Each turn moves the platform by 2 mm.
-There is 6400 steps by turn.
 Each step moves the platform by 0.3125 um.

 Stepper motor control commands:
 {command_char}[[sign]{value}[unit]]{end_char}